 To be considered a hostile work environment, the inappropriate behavior must sufficiently offend, humiliate, distress, or intrude upon its victim, so as to disrupt the victim’s emotional tranquility in the workplace, affect the victim’s ability to perform the job as usual or otherwise interfere with and undermine the victim’s personal sense of well-being.
 A hostile work environment may keep you from being able to perform your job duties and can even make you fear for your safety.

 Sporadic or occasional comments may not count as a hostile work environment.
-However, you can ask our Los Angeles employment law attorneys about your rights, and whether your circumstances fit within the legal definition of a hostile work environment.
+However, you can ask a hostile work environment lawyer in Los Angeles about your rights, and whether your circumstances fit within the legal definition of a hostile work environment.

 What Situations Create a Hostile Work Environment in California?